H3rmt/alpine-tor/README.md

 - AccountingMax: Limits the max number of bytes sent and received within a set time period using a given calculation rule.
 - AccountingStart: Specify how long accounting periods last.
 - MaxAdvertisedBandwidth: If set, we will not advertise more than this amount of bandwidth for our BandwidthRate.
+- RelayBandwidthRate: limit how much relayed traffic you will allow (must be at least 20 kilobytes per second)
 - MetricsPort: If set, open this port to listen for an HTTP GET request to "/metrics".
 - MetricsPortPolicy: Set an entrance policy for the MetricsPort, to limit who can access it.